ress/inbox/README.md

 ## Installation

-Install from npm and run the tests (currently there are tests only for the parser)
+Install from npm

-    npm install -dev inbox
+    npm install inbox
-    npm test inbox

 ## API

-**NB!** This API is preliminary and subject to change.
+**NB!** This API is preliminary and may change.

 Use **inbox** module

     var inbox = require("inbox");

 ### Create new IMAP connection